susdani810-boop/Smart-Solar-Plant-Waterer/README.md

 💰 Estimated Total Budget
-Total Estimated Cost: ~€50.00 – €90.00 (with free or budget shipping options on AliExpress) I ADDED A FILE THAT EXPLAINS YOU HOW TO CONNECT THE CABLES IN THE RIGHT WAY
+Total Estimated Cost: ~€50.00 – €90.00 (with free or budget shipping options on AliExpress) I ADDED A FILE THAT EXPLAINS YOU HOW TO CONNECT THE CABLES IN THE RIGHT WAY, IT'S CALLED: Wiring & Connection Guide